magicaljellybeans/mkdocs_schema_reader/README.md

 ## Usage

-Just activate the plugin, specify directories and files, and it will operate when normal mkdocs commands are used like `mkdocs serve'
+Just activate the plugin, specify directories and files in the manner shown above, and it will operate when normal mkdocs commands are used like `mkdocs serve'